sous-chefs/nginx/README.md

 - `node['nginx']['group]` - Group for Nginx.
 - `node['nginx']['port']` - Port for nginx to listen on.
 - `node['nginx']['binary']` - Path to the Nginx binary.
-- `node['nginx']['init_style']` - How to run Nginx as a service when using `nginx::source`.
+- `node['nginx']['init_style']` - How to run Nginx as a service when using `chef_nginx::source`.
 Values can be "runit", "upstart", "init" or "bluepill".
 When using runit or bluepill, those recipes will be included as well and are dependencies of this cookbook.
 Recipes are not included for upstart, it is assumed that upstart is built into the platform you are using (ubuntu or el6).
 This attribute is not used in the `nginx` recipe because the package manager's init script style for the platform is assumed.
 Upstart is never set as a default as this represents a change in behavior, if you are running ubuntu or el6 and want to use upstart, please set this attribute in a role or similar.
 - `node['nginx']['upstart']['foreground']` - Set this to true if you want upstart to run nginx in the foreground, set to false if you want upstart to detach and track the process via pid.
 - `node['nginx']['upstart']['runlevels']` - String of runlevels in the format '2345' which determines which runlevels nginx will start at when entering and stop at when leaving.
 - `node['nginx']['upstart']['respawn_limit']` - Respawn limit in upstart stanza format, count followed by space followed by interval in seconds.